-Start boiler using lighting instructions in Figure 15-10.
-With boiler powered up, and with no call for heat, display should look like Figure 15-5.
-Once a call for heat is present, it will look like Figure 15-6.
+Start boiler using lighting instructions in Figure 15-9.
+With boiler powered up, and with no call for heat, display should look like Figure 15-4.
+Once a call for heat is present, it will look like Figure 15-5.

-Figure 15-5: Home Screen at Power Up (no call for heat)
+Figure 15-4:Home screen at power up (no call for heat)

-Figure 15-6: Home Screen with CH and DHW Demands
+Figure 15-5: Home screen with CH and DHW demands

-- Boiler should attempt to fire several seconds after a call for heat appears.
-With front door removed, try for ignition will appear as an audible spark (lasting approximately 4 seconds). - Upon initial start-up, gas train will be filled with air.
+- 8. Boiler should attempt to fire several seconds after a call for heat appears.
+With front door removed, try for ignition will appear as an audible spark (lasting approximately 4 seconds). - 9.
+Upon initial start-up, gas train will be filled with air.
 Even if gas line has been completely purged of air, it may take several tries for ignition before a flame is established.

-- 4. If boiler does not light after 2 retries for ignition, it will enter a "soft lockout" and will wait for one hour before attempting another ignition sequence.
-This soft lockout can be reset by interrupting power to boiler. - 5.
-Once a flame has been established for first time, subsequent calls for burner operation should result in a flame on first try. - 6.
-If there is a problem, display will show error code (Figure 15-7).
+- 10. If boiler does not light after 2 tries for ignition, it will enter a "soft lockout" and will wait for one hour before attempting another ignition sequence.
+This soft lockout can be reset by interrupting power to boiler. - 11.
+Once a flame has been established for first time, subsequent calls for burner operation should result in a flame on first try. - 12.
+If there is a problem that appears before first try for ignition, or if boiler fails to light after 2 tries for ignition, display will show error code (Figure 15-6).
 Refer to label on access door and Section 19 troubleshooting to diagnose error.

-Figure 15-7: Home Screen with Error
+Figure 15-6: Home screen with error